 1. Will the Fall semester still take place?

-For the moment, the Fall semester, starting in August, will take place as planned.
+Yes, the Fall 2020 semester, starting at the end of August, will take place as planned.

 LaSalle College has been a pioneer in online training for nearly 20 years, and therefore we are able to offer you an efficient learning environment at the cutting edge of technology.